-Standards and Procedures for the Award Of Tenure from Outside the University the individual schools.
+Standards and Procedures for the Award of Tenure from Outside the University

-Candidates for a tenured appointment from outside the University must meet the standards established for such rank as specified in the Faculty Manual and the statements prepared by
+Candidates for a tenured appointment from outside the University must meet the standards established for such rank as specified in the Faculty Manual and the statements prepared by the individual schools.

-The information that must be obtained on candidates from outside the University for positions carrying tenure is specified by the Provost or the Vice Chancellor for Health Affairs.
+The information that must be obtained on candidates from outside the University for positions carrying tenure is specified by the Provost or, in the case of the Clinical Departments of the School of Medicine, the Dean.
 It corresponds insofar as possible to the information assembled on behalf of internal candidates for tenure, although inevitably some of this information is not readily available for external candidates.

-The appointment from outside the University normally requires a positive recommendation by a majority of department or school faculty members who hold tenure in the same department or school where the candidate's tenure would be based, acting through the department chair or Dean and concurred with by the Dean.
+The appointment from outside the University normally requires a positive recommendation by a majority of department or school faculty members who hold tenure in the same department or school where the candidate's tenure would be based, acting through the department chair or Dean and concurred with by the Dean or the Provost for the Basic Science Departments in the School of Medicine.
 Normally, for appointments at the rank of Professor, a positive recommendation by a majority of the department or school's tenured Professors is required as well.
-In the School of Medicine, appointments to tenured rank from outside the University will be made with approval of a majority of the Executive Faculty in lieu of approval by a majority of tenured department or school faculty.
+In the School of Medicine, appointments to tenured rank from outside the University will be made with approval of the Executive Committee of the Executive Faculty in lieu of approval by a majority of tenured department or school faculty.

-The department chair or Dean normally will arrange for each candidate to visit the campus for interviews with members of the department or school, the Dean, and the Provost or the Vice Chancellor for Health Affairs.
+The department chair or Dean normally will arrange for each candidate to visit the campus for interviews with members of the department or school, the Dean, and, except in the School of

+Medicine Clinical Departments, the Provost.
 Other University officers may be involved in special appointments.
 The campus visit may be omitted in certain cases.

-After the proposed appointment is approved by the Dean, the complete file is sent to the Provost or the Vice Chancellor for Health Affairs for consideration.
-The Provost or the Vice Chancellor for Health Affairs recommends tenured appointments to the Chancellor and the Board of Trust.
+After the proposed appointment is approved by the Dean, the complete file is sent to the Provost for consideration.
+In the case of a proposed appointment of a faculty member in a School of Medicine Basic Science Department, the Provost will consult with the Dean of the School of Medicine.
+The Provost recommends tenured appointments to the Chancellor and the Board of Trust.
 Tenured appointments from outside the University are not reviewed by the Promotion and Tenure Review Committee.
+For a proposed appointment of a faculty member in a School of Medicine Clinical Department, the Dean of the School of Medicine will make the recommendation to the Chancellor and the Board of Trust.

-The action of the Board of Trust is transmitted by the Provost or the Vice Chancellor for Health Affairs to the Dean.
+The action of the Board of Trust is transmitted by the Provost to the Dean.
 The Dean notifies the department chair and the candidate.
+In the case of an appointment in a School of Medicine Clinical Department, the Board's action is transmitted to the Dean of the School of Medicine who will notify the department and candidate.
 No announcement of a proposed tenure appointment is made until the Board has acted and the candidate has been informed.